Zylatis/threading/README.md

 ### Future work
 - Make more versatile using template for wuser defined work functions
+- Thread pools to reduce overhead
 - Thread priority - develop priority queue system for tasks
 - Dynamic task scheduliing - develop scheduler to deal with when there are more tasks than threads, and to free up idle threads if their tasks are stuck for one whos resources are available

-The last two may be straying into OS territory so possibly useless/wasteful
+The last two may be straying into OS territory so possibly useless/wasteful.
+Also needed: good example use cases